eiahb3838ya/PHBS_ML_for_quant_project/README.md

 #### 2.4 Tackle with extreme values

-We use MAD method to limit feature values to the range of $[median-n\times{MAD},median+n\times{MAD}]$.
+We use [MAD method](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/02%20data%20process/tackleWithNaN%26Extreme.ipynb) to limit feature values to the range of $[median-n\times{MAD},median+n\times{MAD}]$.
 We also standardize data before training our models.

-Since we will roll all data in the following classifier models, it is necessary to calculate median, mean and variance of training data and testing data for each scrolling window, so we encapsulate the cutExtreme function to achieve standard input and output in cutting extreme values.
+Since we will roll all data in the following classifier models, it is necessary to calculate median, mean and variance of training data and testing data for each scrolling window, so we encapsulate the cutExtreme funtion to achieve standard input and output in cutting extreme values.

-#### 2.5 Correlation
+#### 2.5 Data Visualiztion

+The description of dataset is in [report](08%20report/inputDataReport.html).

-We calculate the Pearson and Spearman correlation of these factors and Figure 5 shows the correlation heat maps.
+To check if our data follow required statistical assumptions, we will visualize our data using seaborn or other tools.
+Draw a heat map to check the corr_coef of each factors.
+Figure 5 shows the correlation heat maps.

 ![](D:\Postgraduate\Module3\Machine Learning for Finance\PHBS_ML_for_quant_project\10 readmeMaterial\pearson.png)